-For those who are a deep connoisseur of Liguria and French Riviera, Hanbury Gardens is an institution.
+For those with a deep knowledge of Liguria on the Côte d’Azur, the Hanbury Gardens are an institution.

-Often, in fact, this magnificent park is chosen by those who want to take a break from sunbathing on the beach, by those who want to stretch their legs a little after lunch by the sea or by those who simply want to enjoy a relaxing break in the midst of history and Nature.
+In fact, this magnificent park is often chosen by those who want to take a break from sunbathing on the beach, by those who want to stretch their legs a little after a lunch by the sea or by those who simply want to enjoy a relaxing break in the midst of history and nature. .

-For all the travelers who arrive on the Riviera for the first time, however, I recommend devoting a couple of hours to the discovery of this magnificent enchanted garden a short walk from the Balzi Rossi.
+To all travelers arriving on the Riviera for the first time, however, I recommend that you dedicate a couple of hours to discovering this magnificent enchanted garden just a few steps from the Balzi Rossi .

 Hanbury Botanic gardens

 Ventimiglia’s Hanbury Botanic Gardens stretch out over the cape Mortola headland, a few kilometers from the French border, on an area of about 18 hectares, partly cultivated by a garden with subtropical plants and coming from the different Mediterranean climate areas (Mediterranean Basin, California, Chile, South Africa, Australia).

 The rest is occupied by spontaneous Mediterranean vegetation, arboreal and shrub.